simeononsecurity/simeononsecurity.ch/content/articles/effortless-tech-acronyms-beginners-guide/index.en.md

   - A set of rules and protocols that allows different software applications to communicate with each other.
 APIs enable the integration of various services and functionalities.

 - **APIPA**: Automatic Private IP Addressing
-  - A feature in many modern operating systems that automatically assigns a private IP address to a device if it cannot obtain an IP address from a DHCP server.
+  - A feature in many modern operating systems that automatically assigns a private IP address to a device if it can't obtain an IP address from a DHCP server.
 This ensures the device can still connect to the local network.

 - **APT**: Advanced Persistent Threat
   - A type of cyberattack in which an unauthorized user gains access to a network or system and remains undetected for an extended period.
 APTs are often associated with sophisticated and well-funded attackers.